openedx-unsupported/devstack/docs/decisions/0005-frontend-package-mounts.rst

 Unfortunately, this flow is currently *not* an option for frontend services (i.e., micro-frontends) when they're run via devstack.
 This was probably not an intentional omission; frontend services were added to devstack in a somewhat ad-hoc way, and the local-package workflow was probably overlooked.

-There is, however, have an established strategy for using local packages when running frontends *outside* of devstack.
+There is, however, an established strategy for using local packages when running frontends *outside* of devstack.
 This stategy is described in the `frontend-build documentation <https://github.com/edx/frontend-build#local-module-configuration-for-webpack>`_.
 Essentially, frontend package respositories can be placed anywhere in the host system, and each frontend's ``module.config.js`` can be pointed at those local respositories using a path relative to the frontend itself.
 For example:

 * A frontend dev has ``frontend-app-profile`` within their home folder (``~``).
 * They would like to run a modified version of Paragon, located at ``~/paragon``.